incubrain/product-validator/context/system_prompt.md

 The answer: Measurable evidence (signups, bookings, payment intent).

-Everything else — stages, frameworks, dashboards, sequences — is theater disguised as progress.
+Everything else — frameworks, dashboards, sequences — is theater disguised as progress.

 **This template strips away the theater.**